There are places to ride and then there are places that many dream of cruising along and feeling the wind in their hair.

 Cruising through several states in the Southeast U.S., riders on the Tail of the Dragon have to keep a sharp eye on the road through the 318 curves.

 "Even going exceedingly slow this can be a nauseating thrill ride," said Wuelleh.
 "Be careful and realize this is about the road, not the scenery—which, by the way is basic North Carolina woods.
 Motorcycle and car parts litter the most common crash sites."

-While the woods surrounding the Tail of the Dragon, parts of which are in the Smoky Mountains, are known to be bland during the spring and summer, this area is a prime destination to see fall foliage.
+While the woods surrounding the Tail of the Dragon, parts of which are in the Smoky Mountains, are known to be beautiful during the spring and summer, this area is a prime destination to see fall foliage.
 Over the 11-mile route, there are dozens of stop-offs, small towns and sites to visit including areas in Georgia, North Carolina and Tennessee.
 The route is also popular in several stages over the course of several days.
 Spots like Bryson City, North Carolina, keep travelers intrigued for a day or more with plenty of things to see in addition to restaurants that keep cyclists coming back.
 Don't forget a side trip to Maggie Valley, NC to check out the Wheels Through Time Motorcyle Museum and stay at one of the motor cycle friendly motels in the town.

 Other favorite cities along the route include Asheville, North Carolina, known for its prime craft brewing scene and Brevard, North Carolina, known for excellent barbecue and gorgeous scenery.

 Small ocean towns and national parks and areas filled with unmatched beauty are the draw for this Australian treasure.
 Riding the Great Ocean Road provides scenic shore views nearly the whole way and cliffs, bluffs, small towns and other beautiful scenery for any traveler who looks away from the beach views long enough.